paulomarquesc/AzureImageManagementAutomation/README.md

 # AzureImageManagementAutomation

 For detailed information on how to setup and use this solution, please refer to https://blogs.technet.microsoft.com/paulomarques/2017/08/13/new-azure-automation-solution-azure-image-management-automation/.
+Operations and Troubleshooting guide can be found at [Operations Guide](OperationsGuide.md)

 ## Release Notes